Columbia 2017 Atlantic Peace & Dialogue Awards Ceremony

 She returned to the church in her early 20s, kicking and screaming, at the insistence of her first girlfriend.
 She describes her first service at a Metropolitan Community Church in Atlanta, Georgia as "coming home."

-She was an original co-host of Rainbow Radio when it began in 2005.
-Rainbow Radio is the first radio show for GLBT people in South Carolina, and continues to remain on the air.
+She was an original co-host of Rainbow Radio when it began in 2005, which was the first radio show for GLBT people in South Carolina.

 Media and Communications Award: